awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

         }
         ```

      1. Monitor the status of your cluster update with the following command\.
 Use the cluster name and update ID that the previous command returned\.
 Your update is complete when the status appears as `Successful`\.
-**Note**
-The cluster update should finish in a few minutes\.
+The update takes several minutes to complete\.

         ```
-        aws eks --region <region-code> describe-update --name <my-cluster> --update-id <b5f0ba18-9a87-4450-b5a0-825e6e84496f>
+        aws eks describe-update \
+          --region <region-code> \
+          --name <my-cluster> \
+          --update-id <b5f0ba18-9a87-4450-b5a0-825e6e84496f>
         ```

         Output: